Makeshift Rangefinder

 Taken Seriously

-By all standard metrics, I’m a lousy photographer, and that’s fine.
-50mm might be the best focal length, and 35 mm the best lens — simply crop in a little.
+By all standards, I’m a lousy photographer, and that’s fine.
+50mm might be the best focal length and 35mm the best lens — simply crop in a little.

 Aspect Ratios

 Focal lengths and aspect ratios correlate.
-A 50mm needs a narrower 4:5 to emphasize relationships between foregrounds and back grounds, and on the other side, a 28mm focal length does better with a wider 3:2 because it emphasizes side-to-side relationships that share a focal distance.
-A 35mm equivalent lens screams 16:9 cinema.
+A 50mm needs a narrower 4:5 to emphasize relationships between foregrounds and back grounds, and on the other side, a 28mm does better with a wider 3:2 because it emphasizes side-to-side relationships.

 Layered